pagkly/Zed/Investopedia3/What Is a KSOP.md

 ## KSOP and Other Employer-Sponsored Retirement Plans

-In addition to the KSOP, there are additional forms of employer-sponsored retirement plans, including the [SEP-IRA](https://www.investopedia.com/terms/s/sep.asp) and [SIMPLE IRA](https://www.investopedia.com/terms/s/simple-ira.asp).
+In addition to the KSOP, there are additional forms of employer-sponsored retirement plans, including the [[SEP-IRA]](https://www.investopedia.com/terms/s/sep.asp) and [[SIMPLE IRA]](https://www.investopedia.com/terms/s/simple-ira.asp).
 A SEP IRA is available for self-employed individuals, such as freelance writers, consultants, independent contractors, along with sole proprietorships, and partnerships.
 SEP-IRA participants may make tax-deductible contributions on behalf of eligible employees, including the business owner.

 Also, the employer is allowed to claim a tax deduction for any plan contributions that are not over the statutory limit.
 However, annual contributions are optional, and if an employer does contribute, she or he must contribute the same percentage to all eligible employees, up to the contribution limit.